Prashant4900/sarus/packages/sarus_cli/README.md

     --[no-]verbose    Noisy logging, including all shell commands executed.

 Available commands:
-  create   Create a new sarus project. module   Create a new module inside the Sarus project. update   Update the CLI.
+  build    Create a production build ready for Docker deployment. create   Create a new sarus project. dev      Run the Sarus server locally in development mode. module   Create a new module inside the Sarus project. update   Update the CLI.